 GitLab Prerequisites

-Before configuring Synopsys Template into your GitLab pipeline, set up the following.
+Before configuring Synopsys Template into your GitLab pipeline, you must meet the following prerequisites:

 GitLab Runner Setup

 GitLab Runner is an application that works with GitLab CI/CD to run jobs in a pipeline.
 To use GitLab Runner in your project, you must have the maintainer or owner role for the project.